Sexual revolution in 1960s United States: The Women's Movement

 Second-wave feminism developed in the 1960s and 1970s, demanding equal opportunities and rights for women.
 The feminist and women's liberation movements helped change ideas about women and their sexuality.
 In The Feminine Mystique, Betty Friedan discussed the domestic role of women in 1960s America and the feeling of dissatisfaction with that role.
-Friedan suggested that women should not conform to this popularized view of the feminine as “The Housewife” and that they should participate in and enjoy the act of sex.
+Friedan suggested that women should not conform to this popularized view of the feminine as "The Housewife" and that they should participate in and enjoy the act of sex.

+After the publishing of the Feminine Mystique in 1963, Betty Friedan continued on to form the National Organization for Women (NOW) in 1966.
+Similarly to first-wave feminists, NOW focused their feminist efforts on legal and legislative change.
+They sought women's equality through lobbying and political activism, inspired by the work of groups like the National Association for the Advancement of Colored People (NAACP).
+Examples of this legislative change include NOW's lobbying of the Equal Employment Opportunity Commission for the recognition of sex discrimination in the workplace throughout the 1960s.
+Another, younger, and more radical group of women's liberationists formed in the 1960s simultaneously with NOW, inspired by grassroots civil rights and New Left movements of the 1960s.

-The women's liberation movement also criticized the beauty standards of sexuality in the 1960s.
+The women's liberation movement also criticized the sexualization of women through beauty standards of sexuality in the 1960s.
 The New York Radical Women, a radical civil rights, New Left, and antiwar group, protested against the Miss America beauty pageant in Atlantic City, New Jersey.
-These women threw their bras, copies of Playboy, high heels, and other objects of beauty into a “Freedom Trash Can.”
-Later feminists argued that sexual liberation allowed the patriarchy to hypersexualize women and gave men “free access” to women.
+These women threw their bras, copies of Playboy, high heels, and other objects of beauty into a "Freedom Trash Can."
+Later feminists argued that sexual liberation allowed the patriarchy to hypersexualize women and gave men "free access" to women.